-AWARNING: Since accessories, oner than those offered by DEWALT, have not been tested with this product, use of such accessories with this tool could be hazardous.
+AWARNING: Since accessories, other than those offered by DEWALT, have not been tested with this product, use of such accessories with this tool could be hazardous.
+To reduce the risk with this product, use of such accessories with this tool could be hazardous.
 To reduce the risk of injury, only DEWALT, recommended accessories should be used with this product.
 Recommended accessories for use with your tool are available for purchase from your local dealer or authorized service center.
 If you need assistance in locating any accessory for your tool, please contact DEWALT Industrial Tool Co., 701 East Joppa Road, Baltimore, MD 21286, call 1-800-4-DEWALT (1-800-433-9258) or visit our website www.dewalt.com.

-OPTIONAL ACCESSORIES (FIG. 1)
+Optional Accessories (Fig. 1)

 The following accessories, designed for your saw, may be helpful.
 In some cases, other locally obtained work supports, length stops, clamps, etc., may be more appropriate.
-Use care in selecting and using accessories ser Guide System: DW7187
+Use care in selecting and using accessories.

+Laser Guide System: DW7187

 Laser is available at extra cost from DEWALT Service Centers and your home improvement retailer.
 Instructions for installation are included with the accessory.
-Read and follow all directions for safe installation and use (not shown).
+Read and follow all directions for safe installation and use.